-- 01.01 To verify that the dedicating entity's commercial-grade dedication program satisfies the requirements of Appendix B to 10 CFR Part 50 (Appendix B) with regard to the procurement and acceptance of commercial-grade items (CGIs) for use as basic components in accordance with 10 CFR Part 21. - 01.02 To verify that the dedicating entity's process for dedicating CGIs, as implemented, meets the applicable portions of Appendix B and provides reasonable assurance that CGIs will perform their intended safety function. - 01.03 To verify that the licensee's process for dedicating CGIs, as implemented, meets the applicable portions of Appendix B to 10 CFR Part 50 and provides reasonable assurance that CGIs will perform their intended safety function.
+- 01.01 To verify that the dedicating entity's commercial-grade dedication program satisfies the requirements of Appendix B, "Quality Assurance Program Criteria for Nuclear Power Plants and Fuel Reprocessing Plants to Title 10 of the Code of Federal Regulations (10 CFR) Part 50, "Domestic Licensing of Production and Utilization Facilities," with regard to the procurement and acceptance of commercial-grade items (CGIs) for use as basic components in accordance with 10 CFR Part 21, "Reporting of Defects and Noncompliance." - 01.02 To verify that the dedicating entity's process for dedicating CGIs, as implemented, meets the applicable portions of Appendix B to 10 CFR Part 50 and provides reasonable assurance that CGIs will perform their intended safety function.